 Have you heard of Emotionally Focused Couples Therapy?

-Emotionally Focused Couples Therapy, aka EFT, is an evidence based therapy, meaning simply that research has been done on the process/outcome.
+Emotionally Focused Couples Therapy, aka EFT, is an evidence-based therapy, meaning simply that research has been done on the process/outcome.
 In fact, of all the couple therapy models available, EFT documents the most research and incidentally with a particularly good outcome.
-They define a short term structured approach of 8-20 sessions (although in practice it can realistically go longer).
-Research shoes that after 12 sessions 70-75% of couples who were “distressed” became “non-distressed” and 86-96% of those were “much improved”.
+They define a short-term structured approach of 8-20 sessions (although in practice it can realistically go longer).
+Research shows that after 12 sessions 70-75% of couples who were “distressed” became “non-distressed” and 86-96% of those were “much improved”.
 Impressive statistics that certainly warrant a go if your relationship is in any kind of trouble.

-Research shows that couples fight about many things, with sex, money and kids topping the list.
-Attachment based theories address the connection because with strong connections anything can be resolved or managed.
-(BTW 67% of couples issues are not resolved but managed according to John Gottman, another couples researcher).
+Research shows that couples fight about many things, with sex, money, and kids topping the list.
+Attachment-based theories address the connection because with strong connections anything can be resolved or managed.
+(BTW 67% of couples issues are not resolved but managed according to Dr. John Gottman, another couples researcher).
 It is through the abandonment, ever so slight that it may be, that we become insecure, lose our emotional balance, become flooded with anxiety and often panic.